rotciw/emnr/README.md

 Pull request:

-- At least two collaborators have to approve a pull request before it is merged in to dev-branch
+- At least one collaborator has to approve a pull request before it is merged in to dev-branch
-- Always use "Squash and merge" as merge-options

 ## Technologies
 ### Frontend